by Snigdha Joshi

 These unique marketing campaigns have aligned excellently with Johnson & Johnson’s brand and fit very well with their tagline: Caring for the world, one person at a time.

-However, brand management in pharma is not as easy as Johnson & Johnson makes it look.
+However, pharmaceutical brand management in pharma is not as easy as Johnson & Johnson makes it look.
 Pharma companies often face several challenges.

-Overcoming Brand Management Challenges
+Overcoming Pharmaceutical Brand Management Challenges

 Regulatory restrictions